PadeanuTudor/Spam_Detector/README.md

-SMS Spam Filter (Machine Learning)
+Spam Detecotr (Machine Learning Project)

 A Python-based machine learning project that classifies text messages as either "spam" or "ham" (regular messages) using Natural Language Processing and the Naive Bayes algorithm.